 Roasted Vegetable Turkey Sage Soup.
-A perfect soup for the day you make turkey stock and a delicious cold weather, comfort food way to use leftover turkey.
+A perfect soup for the day you make turkey stock.
+A delicious cold weather, comfort food way to use leftover turkey.

 Leftover turkey is never a problem in our house, especially for Spouse who is a big fan of leftover turkey soup.
 We always make turkey stock from the leftover turkey carcass and neck every single time we roast a turkey.